jloconnell/convert_top_of_atmosphere_thermal_to_land_surface_temperature/README.md

 # Convert Landsat 8 top of atmosphere thermal band data to land surface temperature
-Methods to retrieve atmospheric correction parameters from Barsi et al.'s (2003, 2005) NASA webtool and calculate land surface temperature from top of atmosphere Landsat 8 thermal band data
+Methods to retrieve atmospheric correction parameters from Barsi et al.'s (2003, 2005) NASA webtool and calculate land surface temperature from top of atmosphere Landsat 8 thermal band data.
+Currently, one should only use Landsat 8's band 10 for thermal data, because noise from stray light reduces the utility of Landsat 8's band 11 (see Cook et al. 2014).

+Cook, M., Schott, J. R., Mandel, J., & Raqueno, N. (2014).
+Development of an operational calibration methodology for the Landsat thermal data archive and initial testing of the atmospheric compensation component of a Land Surface Temperature (LST) product from the archive.
+Remote Sensing, 6(11), 11244–11266. https://doi.org/10.3390/rs61111244

 For more information, see our paper: